Integrations¶

 Python entry points, in the groups lairs.codecs, lairs.exporters, and

 lairs.knowledge_bases.
-A registry resolves a name to an adapter class:
+A registry resolves a name to an adapter class.

-precedence over entry points.
+In-process registrations take precedence over entry points.

 Why integrations stay out of core¶

-integration's heavy dependency.
-A reader who wants records off a PDS does
+reader who wants records from a PDS need not import torch, datasets,

-not pay for torch or datasets or a SPARQL client.
-Each integration is
+or a SPARQL client.
+Each integration is an optional extra, and its

-an optional extra, and its dependency is loaded only when its adapter is
+dependency is loaded only when its adapter is used.

-codec, transform it, export it with an exporter, mirror it to a hub with
+external corpus with a codec, transform it, export it with an exporter,

-provenance_bundle helpers, re-exported from lairs.integrations.hf),
+the dataset_card and provenance_bundle helpers re-exported from

-which writes a corpus to the Hub as Arrow/Parquet shards behind a dataset
+lairs.integrations.hf.
+This surface writes a corpus to the Hub as

-card carrying the corpus AT-URI, the Repository revision, and the vendored
+the Repository revision, and the vendored lexicon manifest hash, and it

-lexicon manifest hash, and reads a mirror back.
-The PDS and the Repository
+reads a mirror back.
+The PDS and the Repository stay canonical; the Hub

-stay canonical; the Hub is an export and mirror target.
-Codecs carry
+is an export and mirror target.
+Codecs carry round-trip law fixtures